SAP/cloud-sdk/STYLEGUIDE.md

 ✅ If you see the error "Module not found: "Error: Can't resolve 'https' in""

-## Use Blockquotes for Separated Error Messages
+## Use Block Quotes for Separated Error Messages

-Put error messages in blockquotes when displaying them outside of a sentence.
+Put error messages in block quotes when displaying them outside of a sentence.
 Follow sentence-style capitalization.

 ❌

 An error like this can occur: `Module not found: Error: Can't resolve 'https' in`

 ✅

 An error like this can occur:

 > Module not found: "Error: Can't resolve 'https' in"

 ## Graphical User Interface Elements